NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Turns better on hit
     - More lift
     - First three frames are intangible
-- 6A(A)
-    - Is a multi hitting attack before it launches away
-    - Last hit is unsubbable
 - 4B
     - No longer staggers or pushes block
     - Significantly stronger on hit and block